adopted-ember-addons/ember-sortable/README.md

 ## Requirements

+In version 3.0.0+, Node.js v12 or above And Ember.js v3.24 or above

 In version 2.0.0+, our `closest` polyfill seems to break some app's `production` build.
 To mitigate this, the `closest` polyfill will only enabled if it doesn't break the `production` build (if the `polyfill` file is recognized by the build).
 Affected apps will need to supply their own [closest](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest#Polyfill) polyfill to ensure compatibility with IE. This issue is tracked [here](https://github.com/adopted-ember-addons/ember-sortable/issues/333).

 We require the `ember-decorators-polyfill` to be installed if you are using this addon with versions of Ember < 3.10.0.